lagiordano/craft-corner/README.md

 ## Contributing

 Bug reports and pull requests are welcome at https://github.com/lagiordano/craft-corner-backend.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/lagiordano/craft-corner-backend/blob/main/CODE_OF_CONDUCT.md).

+## License

+This project is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).